Former Michigan player Lewis charged with domestic violence

 Lewis was arraigned Thursday in 15th District Court in Ann Arbor, where a plea of not guilty was entered on his behalf.
 Lewis' lawyer John Shea told the court that the 21-year-old man has denied the assault allegations in interviews with police.

 The charge is punishable by up to 93 days in jail and a $500 fine.
-He was freed without bond and is scheduled back in court April 12.
+He was freed without bond and is scheduled back in court on April 12.

 Lewis is accused of assaulting his girlfriend at his Ann Arbor apartment.
 Police responded about 1 a.m.
 Wednesday and the woman told officers there was a physical altercation.